Spicy Tuna Crispy Rice Cakes

 Spicy Tuna:

-1/2 Lb.Sushi-grade Ahi tuna, chopped.
-The more chopped, the easier to eat the cake in two bites
+1/2 Lb.Sushi-grade Ahi tuna in 1/4 inch cubes.
+The small cubes make it easier to eat the cake in two bites

 4 tsp..La-yu chile oil